 Free Full-Text E-book Collections:

 There are many sources of free e-books.
-Sometimes we may have these listed in our catalogue, but often we do not.
+Sometimes we may have these listed in Omini, but often we do not.
 Depending on what you are looking for, some of these collections may be useful:

-- ARTFL Project: full text of many classic French books, also access to subscripton databases such as B.A.S.I.L.E (Base internationale de Littérature Électronique)
+- ARTFL Project: full text of many classic French books and also access to subscripton databases such as FRANTEXT, French Women Writers, Provençal Poetry

 - Athena: textes français

 - Gallica: Bibliothèque nationale de France (National Library of France).
 Hundreds of thousands of digitzed books, maps, journal articles...

 - Bibliothèque et archives nationales (Quebec): Collection numérique

 - Bibliothèque Universelle (ABU).
 Full-text of francophone works in the public domain since 1993.